 When we mention adhesions, we’re referring to a building up of scar tissue in the muscle fibers, between the muscles, or in compartments.
 And in terms of trigger points, we’re referring to muscles that are over-excited for some reason.
 This over-excitement causes the muscle to get stuck in a contracted, shortened state, resulting in lots of excess chemicals and lactic acid.
 As you can imagine, this too results in pain and inability to move in the ways we want to.

 Foam Rolling Controversy

 Foam rolling claims to do a lot of things – but what does it actually do?
-While we definitely think it’s a great tool to add to your recovery methods, we don’t think it’s the end-all-be-all, or that it accomplishes everything it’s praised for.
+While we definitely think it’s a great tool to add to your recovery methods or that it accomplishes everything it’s praised for.

 You might hear that foam rolling lengthens fascia – that connective tissue surrounding and interweaving through all our tissues.
 And this sounds like a great thing, right?
 If our fascia gets bound up and tight, we can lengthen it out simply with a foam roller, and we’ll feel decreased pain and experience better range of motion and strength.

 But is the fascia really stretching and lengthening?
 Fascia is made predominantly of collagen, which is incredibly strong and resistant to tensile forces, meaning it resists lengthening and stretching, like foam rolling claims to do.
 With how strong fascia is, it would take A LOT of load – much more than your body weight over a foam roller.
 This is especially true in areas that are made to be particularly strong.
 Areas that are the most commonly targeted by foam rolling.

 - the IT band (the band of fascia running along the outer portion of your leg, from your hip to your outer knee)

 - fascia in the lumbar (lower back) region

 - plantar fascia (the bottom of your foot)